-Dr. Jennifer Sawaya is a board-certified Dermatologist practicing at Center for Aesthetic and Laser Medicine Scottsdale (CALM Scottsdale).
+Dr. Jennifer Sawaya is a board-certified dermatologist and fellowship-trained cosmetic and laser dermatologic surgeon.
+She practices full-time at the Center for Aesthetic and Laser Medicine in Scottsdale.

-After attaining her undergraduate degree from Northwestern University in 2008, Dr. Sawaya earned her medical degree from the University of Nevada in 2014.
-Her postgraduate training included an internal medicine internship at Harvard Medical School, a dermatology residency at the University of Arizona, and a laser and cosmetic dermatology clinical and research fellow at the Massachusetts General Hospital.
-In addition to her education, Dr. Sawaya is a proud member of the American Academy of Dermatology.
+After attaining her undergraduate degree from Northwestern University, Dr. Sawaya obtained her medical degree from the University of Nevada where she was elected to the Alpha Omega Alpha Honor Society and graduated at the top of her class.
+Her postgraduate training included an internal medicine internship at Harvard Medical School, a dermatology residency at the University of Arizona, and a prestigious cosmetic dermatologic surgery fellowship at Harvard’s Massachusetts General Hospital and the Wellman Center for Photomedicine.

-In her free time, Dr. Sawaya enjoys travel, exercise, cooking, and spending time with her fiancé, family, and friends.
+Outside of practicing dermatology, Dr. Sawaya enjoys travel, exercise, cooking, and spending time with her family and friends.

 Skin cancer is the most common form of cancer in the U.S. with more than 3.5 million cases diagnosed each year.